Frequently Asked Questions

 Eligible manufacturers and importers serve on the regionally representative board.
 Details can be found in the USDA Order.

 Who pays for the program?

-The program is financed by an assessment on U.S. manufacturers and importers of paper and paper-based packaging and administered by a board of industry members appointed by the Secretary.
-The assessment rate will initially be $0.35 per short ton.
+The program is financed by an assessment of $0.35 per short ton on U.S. manufacturers and importers of paper and paper-based packaging.
 (One short ton equals 2,000 pounds).
-Entities that domestically manufacture or import less than 100,000 short tons per marketing year will be exempt from the payment of assessments.
+Entities that domestically manufacture or import less than 100,000 short tons per marketing year are exempt from the payment of assessments.
 Manufacturers and importers producing or importing 100,000 saleable short tons or more of paper and paper-based products annually participate.

 What does success look like?

 The USDA provides financial, administrative and communications oversight for the checkoff program.